LucaMalavolta/PyORBIT/docs/installation.md

 These packages are installed automatically when using pip.

 - `numpy`, `scipy`, `matplotlib`: pretty standard
-- `numba`: open source JIT compiler, actually required as undeclared dependency by some packages ([numba home page])
+- `numba`: open source JIT compiler, actually required as an undeclared dependency by some packages ([numba home page])
 - `argparse`: Parser for command-line options, arguments and sub-commands, required to pass terminal keywords ([argpares home page])
 - `pyyaml`: a full-featured YAML framework for the Python programming language.
 YAML is the language used for the configuration file ([pyyaml home page], [yaml home page])
 - `h5py`: HDF5 for Python ([h5py home page])